xaviguasch/codewars-katas-collection/03-fundamentals--6-kyu/notes-6kyu.md

 n011 - **Closures and Scopes** Very important interview question!
 You must explain how and why this happens.

 n012 - **Simple Pig Latin** DIDN'T SOLVE IT ON FIRST TRY, an edge case that needed Regex.
 Solved the main functionality, though

+n013 - **Your order, please** DIDN'T SOLVE IT ON FIRST TRY, re-do it again.
+Quite tricky!
+Don't use Regex